openstack/heat/contrib/marconi/README.md

-To install the Marconi plugin, one needs to first make sure the python-marconiclient package is installed - pip install -r requirements.txt, and copy the plugin implementation, e.g. queue.py to wherever plugin_dirs points to.
+To install the Marconi plugin, one needs to first make sure the python-marconiclient package is installed - pip install -r requirements.txt, and copy the plugin folder, e.g. marconi to wherever plugin_dirs points to.

 ### 2. Restart heat